-During the last decade, citizen science and projects which are based on knowledge generated from volunteers and non-experts, at both the individual and collective level, have dramatically increased.
-A number of initiatives have emerged which actively involve citizens in environmental monitoring and stewardship supported by Earth observation enabled applications.
-Citizens’ observations, data and information can complement authoritative, traditional in-situ and remote sensing EO data sources in a number of areas such as climates change, sustainable development, air monitoring, flood and drought monitoring, land cover or land-use change.
-There is a huge potential to use citizen-driven observations in combination with other currently increasing EO data coming from the Sentinel family of satellites and Landsat.
-In particular, in-situ data provided by citizens can be used for calibration and validation activities, as well as the conflation or combined use of satellite and citizen observations to fill existing gaps.
+During the last decade, Citizen Science initiatives, which are based on knowledge generated from citizens both individually and collectively, have dramatically increased.
+In particular, numerous initiatives have emerged that actively involve citizens in environmental monitoring and stewardship, supported by Earth Observation (EO) enabled applications.
+Citizens’ observations, data and information can complement official, traditional in-situ and remote sensing EO data sources in several areas, such as climate change, sustainable development, air quality monitoring, vector-borne disease monitoring, food security, flood, drought and natural perils’ monitoring, and land cover or land-use change, among other topics.
+There is an enormous potential to use citizen-driven observations in combination with EO data from the Sentinel family of satellites, NASA Earth Observing Systems, and commercial imagery.
+For example, citizens can assist with satellite, aerial or ground-based image interpretation and classification, potentially in combination with machine learning.
+They can provide in-situ data for calibration and validation activities, and for the integration of satellite and citizen observations to fill existing gaps.

-Building on the latter activities and many other initiatives and programmes in the field of crowdsourcing and citizen science, and not only in Europe but also beyond, efforts within this GEO Community Activity will focus on: promotion of standards and best practices in managing (collection, representation, annotation, processing) crowd-sourced data; exploration of linkages of citizen data to the GEOSS and its common infrastructure (GCI); investigation of methods and tools to integrate citizens-generated data with authoritative ones; knowledge sharing about citizen engagement practices, case studies and demonstration pilots; exploration of synergies with other GEO initiatives such as GEOGLAM.
-Tasks will also include reviews of existing citizen observatories and related activities including assessments of their impacts on local, regional and national policy; finally it will analyze and propose how COs can contribute to social innovation.
+Building on the aforementioned and other initiatives and programmes in the field of crowdsourcing and Citizen Science around the globe, efforts within this GEO Community Activity will focus on: promotion of standards and best practices in managing (collection, representation, annotation, processing, quality assurance) crowd-sourced data; exploration of linkages of Citizen Science data to the GEOSS and its common infrastructure (GCI); investigation of methods and tools to integrate citizen-generated data with official ones; knowledge sharing about citizen engagement practices, case studies and demonstration pilots; exploration of synergies with other GEO initiatives such as GEOGLAM and linkages to the Sustainable Development Goals (SDGs).
+Tasks will also include reviews of existing citizen observatories, projects, and related activities including assessments of their impacts on local, regional and national policy; finally, it will analyze and propose how Citizen Science can contribute to social innovation.

 Leadership & Contributors (this list is being populated)